Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Introduction

 In the sensitivity study performed for the clustering algorithm, we used 9 distinct waveforms.
 These were chosen by taking ($\alpha$, $f_o$) pairs using 3 values ($10^{-1}$, $10^{-2}$, $10^{-3}$) for $\alpha$ and 3 values ($\unit[700]{Hz}$, $\unit[1100]{Hz}$, $\unit[1500]{Hz}$) for $f_o$.
 In this sensitivity study for the MLAs, for comparison purposes, we used 2 of these waveforms: $(f_o=\unit[1500]{Hz}, \alpha=0.1)$ and $(f_o=\unit[1100]{Hz}, \alpha=0.01)$.
 These waveforms as well as their corresponding power decays are shown in Fig.\ref{Fig:ef1} and Fig.\ref{Fig:ef2} respectively.
 MLAs are well suited especially for cases where the signal is not precisely (but only crudely) known.
 This paper is based on three specific MLAs: ANN \citep{haykin2004comprehensive}, SVM \citep{vapnik1998statistical} and CSC \citep{CSC_paper}.
 All three methods are considered novel applications in the area of long transient gravitational wave searches.

-This paper is designed as follows: The next section describes the preparation of the data used for the training of the MLAs.
-The discussion extends to the resolution reduction of the data maps and also to the training efficiencies as a function of resolution reduction for all three MLAs.
-In section 3 we present a brief introduction into ANN methods, in section 4 we do the same for SVM methods and in section 5 we present a similar introduction for CSCs.
-In section 6 we present and discuss our results and compare the MLA efficiencies to the conventional (clustering) algorithms efficiencies.
-Finally, in section 7, we summarize our conclusions including topics for future work.
+This paper is organized as follows: In section \ref{Design} we present the details of the sensitivity study design.
+A more detailed description about how the data is prepared is given in appendix \ref{Dataprep}.
+That discussion includes the resolution reduction performed on the data maps before we perform the training of the MLAs.
+After the training is performed we present the plot in Fig.\ref{Fig:ef11} of the training efficiencies as functions of the resolution reduction factor.
+This plot provides the motivation for reducing the resolution of the data maps by a factor of $10^{-2}$ per axis.
+In section \ref{MLAs} we present a summary of the three MLAs we used for our sensitivity study: Subsection \ref{ANNs} describes the training of the ANN algorithm, subsection \ref{SVMs} describes the training of the SVM and subsection \ref{CSCs} describes the training of the CSC algorithm.
+The details of the mathematical formulations are presented in the appendices: Appendix \ref{apANN} for the ANN, Appendix \ref{apSVM} for the SVM and Appendix \ref{apCSC} for the CSC.
+In section \ref{results} we present the results of our sensitivity study and compare the MLA efficiencies to the SC algorithm efficiencies.
+Finally, in section \ref{conclusions}, we summarize our conclusions and topics for future work.